markolenkkeri/istumapaikat-mn/README.md

 Micronaut-based implementation for seat randomizing hack.
 Same as istumapaikat-web.

 ## Installation
 Clone this repository.
-Run `./gradlew bootRun` or `gradlew.bat bootRun` or install Gradle and Grails with http://sdkman.io .
+Run `./gradlew run` or `gradlew.bat run` or install Gradle and Grails with http://sdkman.io and call `gradle run`.

 ## Usage
 Call http://localhost:8080/action/randomize for a good t... for a distribution of seatconsumers to rooms